s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 - If a file already exists, logs a message and skips copying.

-If stimulusComputerUsed=True in project config file:
+If stimulusFilesUsed=True in project config file:

 1. Behavioral files are copied via `_copy_behavioral_files()`.

-    - Validates required files against TOML config (`ExpectedStimulusFiles`).
+    - Validates required files against TOML config (`StimulusFilesInfo`).
 In this config we add the the extensions of the expected stimulus files.
 For example, in our testproject we use EyeList 1000 Plus eye tracker which generates .edf and .csv files.
 So we add these extensions as required stimulus files.
 We also have mandatory labnotebook and participant info files in .tsv format.
     - Renames files to include sub-XXX_ses-YYY_ prefix if missing.
-    - Deletes the other files in the stimulus directory that are not listed in `ExpectedStimulusFiles` in the project config file.
+    - Deletes the other files in the stimulus directory that are not listed in `StimulusFilesInfo` in the project config file.
 It doesn"t delete from the source directory, only from out BIDS dataset.

 2. Experimental files are copied via `_copy_experiment_files().`